 - Best Johnny Bench Card: 1969 Topps All-Star Rookie Johnny Bench Rookie Card #95

-They’re rock solid, air-tight when it comes to possessing baseball cards of an undruggable icon in an era when everyone is susceptible to being dragged.
+They’re rock solid, air-tight in possessing baseball cards of an undruggable icon in an era when everyone is susceptible to being dragged.
 However, the flip side is that we can’t foresee any specific reason these cards might appreciate.
-What kind of activating event might spur a lot of additional interest in Johnny Bench and his cards?
+What kind of activating event might spur additional interest in Johnny Bench and his cards?

 Anything is possible, but it’s tough to say at this point.
 Right now, it feels like both the demand and the scarcity of Johnny Bench cards will remain very stable.